As I read all I could find about psychopathy, I found something was missing.

 This article, like the others, still does not address the missing piece of the puzzle — where do thoughts of cutting off a cat’s tail or watching someone drown, come from?
 Why is there an urge to harm when empathy and emotion and remorse are missing?
 Where does that come from, and why is it there?

-What I wonder about are these things:
+What I wonder about is this:

 - Could it be that we all have these dark thoughts emanating from somewhere deep within our brains, and that they are kept from our conscious awareness by our conscience, which acts as a gatekeeper?
 Is it possible that our conscience acts as a defense mechanism to protect ourselves from acknowledging these thoughts, in order to keep our self-image intact?
 After all, these thoughts are unacceptable to us and would be very disturbing, enough to disrupt our ability to function and to live our day-to-day lives and maintain close relationships.